kkots/ggxrd_hitbox_overlay_2211/README.md

 ; When this setting is on, and one of the character is Millia, a horizontal line is displayed high above the arena, ; showing the height on which Millia's Bad Moon obtains some kind of attack powerup.
-; Millia's origin point must be above the line in order to gain the powerup. showMilliaBadMoonBuffHeight = false
+; Millia's origin point must be above the line in order to gain the powerup.
+; Note that Bad Moon's maximum number of hits increases as it gets higher, up to 10 hits maximum.
+; The line is the lowest height needed to get any powerup at all. showMilliaBadMoonBuffHeight = false

 ; Specify true or false.